 This study was conducted to assess the to determine the level of competence of teachers on the use of LMS features and functionalities, degree of usefulness, and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.
-At the same time, it also aimed to determine significant relationship between the level of competence of teachers on the use of LMS features and functionalities and the degree of usefulness and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.
+At the same time, it also aimed to determine significant relationship between the level of competence of teachers on the use of LMS features and functionalities and the degree of usefulness and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and level of utilization of the LMS as the university's official teaching and learning platform in terms of its common features and functionalities.